-Roxane Jessi is an intrepid world traveler who spent the last few years participating in Burning Man Regional Events around the globe, from Blazing Swan and Burning Japan to Fuego Austral and Midburn — an odyssey chronicled in her soon-to-be-released book, Once Upon a Time in the Dust.
-This is her report from Black Rock City 2022.
+Roxane Jessi is a world traveler who spent the last few years participating in Burning Man Regional Events around the globe — from Blazing Swan and Burning Japan to Fuego Austral and Midburn.
+In 2023 Burning Man Publishing released her new book, Once Upon a Time in the Dust, Burning Man Around the World, which chronicles her adventures.
+This is the first in Roxane’s Journal series sharing sights, sounds and connections from the wildly inventive global Burning Man community.
+Curious to learn more?
+Hear Roxane speak about her adventures on the Burning Man Live podcast.

 Holding hands with my sister and playa family while the Man burst into flames, the dancing fire reflected in our eyes, having lived an unforgettable week of fun and adventures.
 This was the ending I was expecting after three years off playa during which I sorely missed our Home and poured my heart into writing a book on Burns around the world.
 I couldn’t have imagined that I would be leaving my 16th Burn (and sixth Black Rock City) mid-week in the midst of a tragedy.